Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop/04-model-conv1d+oc-3levelspatial/README.md

 > What is the performance and energy-efficiency of a given problem on a given architecture?

 We hope the exercises so far have shown that:
-1. the question is only meaningful if you are also provided a specific mapping
+1. The question is only meaningful if we are also given a specific mapping.
-2. for meaningfully complex problems and architectures, the space of mappings is often too large to reason about manually.
+2. For meaningfully complex problems and architectures, the space of mappings is often too large to reason about manually.

 To that end, we now proceed to examples that use Timeloop's **mapper** to automatically build and explore the space of mappings.